PragnyaKalvakol/GDP-I-GROUP-4/README.md

 ##### Why APK?
 <p>While developing an Android app, you would usually run it on a physical device or an emulator.
 If you want to share it with someone for their feedback, you would share an APK that can easily be installed on any Android device.</p>

+##### How you can extract an APK file using Android Studio?
+1. In the Android menu, go to Build > Build Bundle(s) / APK (s) > Build APK(s).
+2. Android Studio will start building the APK for you.
+Once done, a pop-up on the bottom right will notify you of its completion.
+Click the ‘locate’ button in this dialog.
+3. The ‘locate’ button should open File Explorer with the debug folder open that contains a file called “app-debug.apk”.
+4. That’s it.
+Rename this file and share!

 ##### Power Virtual agent

 <p>Microsoft Power Virtual Agent (PVA) is a Microsoft platform for no-code and citizen development of powerful bots.
 It offers a low-code platform for Building AI-driven chatbots which puts conversational AI, automated customer service, and intelligent virtual assistants within reach for many businesses.
 It also bridges the gap between your “low code developers” and “pro-code developers,” further expediting your bot building process.</p>